 The Board of Trustees remains committed to ensuring that all students, regardless of their personal characteristics or origin, have equal access to our colleges and centers.
 They are all equally welcome.
 We will do whatever is within our power to keep our students safe while on our campuses.

 In addition to the well-being of our students, our goals for 2017 include the following:

 Stabilize and increase enrollment: In 2016, declining enrollments have challenged community colleges nationwide.
 Although this situation can be attributed to shifting demographics as well as an improved economy offering greater access to employment, we need to continue to work to develop strategies to better sustain and grow our enrollments.

 Modernize our Continuing Education facilities: Students in our non-credit programs deserve first-class facilities.
 In Orange, we will move ahead on implementing the updates needed on our Orange Education Center.
 We will also collaborate with the City of Santa Ana in pursuit of a long-term site for our Centennial Education Center.

 Focus on serving students: All expenditures should be designed to facilitate student success.

 Focus on serving our community: Our District and its colleges belong to the community and we will do a better job of integrating the community into our activities and our decision-making processes.

 Strengthen ties with the county, cities, and school districts: By working together on mutually beneficial projects, the community and our students will win.

-As the Board of Trustees continues to plan for the future, we are pleased to celebrate these recent achievements.
-We consider it a privilege and honor to support Rancho Santiago Community College District's excellent programs and services, and to do so with the exceptional dedication of our administration, faculty, and staff.
-We are grateful for the generous support of our alumni and the community-at-large.
+Your Board of Trustees considers it a privilege and honor to support Rancho Santiago Community College District's excellent programs and services.
+We appreciate the outstanding dedication of all RSCCD employees and are thankful for the support and friendship of our alumni and the community-at-large.